ConceptaNjolima/MyTNTResources/Week 2/Animations and Springs.md

 This lesson explains how to make animations using react-springs

-**Learning objectives**
+## Learning objectives

-- TNTs will be able to add animations to a component
+* TNTs will be able to add animations to a component
-- TNTs will understand how to create their own custom animations
+* TNTs will understand how to create their own custom animations

-**Time required and pace**
+## Time required and pace

 Total time: 1 hour

-- 20 minutes - explain: How to add spring animations to an element.
+* 20 minutes - explain: How to add spring animations to an element.
-- 20 minutes - Explore spring properties
+* 20 minutes - Explore spring properties
-- 20 minutes - evaluate: create an animated component
+* 20 minutes - evaluate: create an animated component

-**Background / review**
+## Background / review

-- Function components/Class Components
+* Function components/Class Components
-- Props, state, Render
+* Props, state, Render

-**Lesson details**
+## Lesson details

-**Add react-springs to a function (20 minutes)**
+### Add react-springs to a function (20 minutes)

-1. 1)Yarn add react-springs
+1. Yarn add react-springs
-2. 2)As a table, TNTs draw what they&#39;ve learned so far about the app architecture
-  - Display app architecture with labels, no descriptions
-  - TNT groups talk through the function of the different parts and how they connect
-3. 3)Re-group and walk through architecture thus far together - HTML, CSS, React, Node, React...

-**How To Use Springs (20 minutes)**
+## How To Use Springs (20 minutes)

-Springs are used by assigning the style property of an element to a &#39;spring&#39; object.
+Springs are used by assigning the style property of an element to a "spring" object.
 This can be done with a spring component or a spring hook in a function component.

-1. 1)Spring Component in a class component:
+1. Spring Component in a class component:

 A spring component expects a function returning a JSX element.
 The function will get a spring object that can be assigned to its style.
 As the spring changes the style object will be updated.